Ladvien/ladvien.github.io/_posts/1900-01-10-deep-learning-natural-language-processing-toxic-comment-detector.md

 Probably doesn't need much more for the network to discern it's a toxic comment.
 Also, if we create the network based around the longest comment, it will become unnecessarily large and slow.
 Much like the human brain (See [Overchoice](https://en.wikipedia.org/wiki/Overchoice#cite_note-4)), we need to provide as little information as needed to make a good decision.

 #### MAX_NUM_WORDS
-This constant is the maximum number of words to include--or, vocabulary size.
+This variable is the maximum number of words to include--or, vocabulary size.

 Much like truncating the sequence length, the maximum vocabulary should not be overly inclusive.
 The number `20,000` comes from a "study" stating an average person only uses 20,000 words.
 Of course, I've not found a primary source stating this--not saying it's not out there, but I've not found it yet.
 (Halfhearted search results in the appendix.)

 Regardless, it seems to help us justify keeping the NN nimble.

 #### EMBEDDING_DIM
 In my code, I've used `genism` to download pre-trained word embeddings.
 But  beware, not all pre-trained embeddings have the same number of dimensions.
-This constants defines the size of the embeddings used.
+This variables defines the size of the embeddings used.

-**Please note, if you use embeddings other than `glove-wiki-gigaword-300` you will need to change this constant to match.**
+**Please note, if you use embeddings other than `glove-wiki-gigaword-300` you will need to change this variable to match.**

 #### VALIDATION_SPLIT
 A helper function in Keras will split our into a `test` and `validation`.
 This percentage represents how much of the data to hold back for validation.